 4.2.
 A president, a senior vice-president (or equivalent), or legislative liaison may engage in legislative communications without restriction at any time and for any reason.

 4.2.1.
 A president may appoint up to two legislative liaisons for any General Session or Special Session of the Legislature.

 4.3.
 Unless authorized under this policy, USHE employees in their official capacities shall not engage in legislative communications.

 4.3.1.
 A president may authorize an employee to engage in legislative communications for the limited purpose of explaining technical concepts, or providing subject-matter expertise.

 4.3.2.
-Institutions may not engage outside entities to conduct legislative communications on the institution’s behalf unless granted specific authorization from the Board of Regents.
+Institutions may not engage outside entities to conduct legislative communications on the institution’s behalf unless granted specific authorization from the Board of Higher Education.

 5.1.
 Expenditures are Prohibited: Expenditures associated directly or indirectly with legislative communications are prohibited except in the following circumstances: